Magnon-polarons in van der Waals antiferromagnet FePS3: Abstract

 \section{Abstract}

-The hybridization of magnons (spin waves) with phonons, if sufficiently strong and comprising long wavelength excitations, may offer a new playground when manipulating the magnetically ordered systems with light.
-Applying a magnetic field to a quasi-2D antiferromagnet, FePS$_3$, we tune the magnon-gap excitation towards coincidence with the initially lower-in-energy phonon modes.
-Hybrid magnon-phonon modes, the magnon polarons are unveiled with demonstration of a pronounced avoided crossing between the otherwise bare magnon and phonon excitations.
-The magnon polarons in FePS$_3$ are primary traced with Raman scattering experiments, but, as we show, they also couple directly to terahertz photons, what evokes their further explorations in the domain of antiferromagnetic opto-spintronics.
+The hybridization of magnons (spin waves) with phonons, if sufficiently strong and comprising of long wavelength excitations, may offer a new playground when manipulating the magnetically ordered systems with light.
+Applying a magnetic field to a quasi-2D antiferromagnet, FePS$_3$, we tune the magnon-gap excitation to coincide with the initially lower-in-energy phonon modes.
+Hybrid magnon-phonon modes, the magnon polarons are unveiled with the demonstration of a pronounced avoided crossing between the otherwise bare magnon and phonon excitations.
+The magnon polarons in FePS$_3$ are traced with Raman scattering experiments.
+However, as we show, they also couple directly to terahertz photons, evoking their further explorations in the domain of antiferromagnetic opto-spintronics.
+The magnon-phonon coupling is also discussed as a possible reason of the magnon mode splitting observed in the absence of a magnetic field.